ibm-cloud-docs/power-iaas/migration-strategies-third-party.md

 ### FalconStor StorSafe VTL for On-Premises
 {: #storsafe-onprem}

-FalconStor StorSafe VTL for On-premises provides flexible deployment options for the user:
+FalconStor StorSafe VTL for {{site.data.keyword.on-prem}} provides flexible deployment options for the user:
 -	It can be installed on any X86 server that is on [Falconstor certification matrix](https://www.falconstor.com/support/certification-matrix/server-hardware/){: external}.
 -	It can be installed as a VM in Hypervisors such as VMware, HyperV, Xen, and KVM.
 -	It can be installed inside {{site.data.keyword.powerSys_notm}} as an LPAR.